linux-kdevops/kdevops-history/README.md

 ### Running libvirt as a regular user

 kdevops can be used without requiring root privileges.
 We have an ansible role which takes care of dealing with this for you.
+You'd only use libvirt if using Linux.

 ### Node configuration

+The term `host` is often used to describe `localhost, and so to help distinguish `localhost` from your target hosts you'd use for development we refer to target hosts for development as `nodes`.

-You configure your node target deployment on the vagrant/${PROJECT}_nodes.yaml file by default, you however can override what file to use with the environment
+We use a yml file to let you describe your project's nodes and how to configure them.
+You configure your node target deployment on the ``vagrant/${PROJECT}_nodes.yaml`` file by default.
+Since this file is commited into git, if you want to override the defaults and keep that file outside of git you can use use the file:
-variables:

-  * KDEVOPS_VAGRANT_NODE_CONFIG
+  * ``vagrant/${PROJECT}_nodes_override.yaml``

+If you prefer a different override file, you can use the environment variable ``KDEVOPS_VAGRANT_NODE_CONFIG`` to define the vagrant host description file used.

 ### Provisioning with vagrant

-If on Linux we'll assume you are using KVM.
+If on Linux we'll assume you are using KVM / libvirt.
 If on OS X we'll assume you are using Virtualbox.
 If these assumptions are incorrect you can override on the configuration file for your node provisioning.
 For instance, for this demo you'd use `vagrant/kdevops_nodes.yaml` and set the force_provider variable to either "libvirt" or "kvm".
-However, since you would typically keep your `vagrant/kdevops_nodes.yaml` file in version control you can instead use an environment variable to override the provider:
+You can also use environment variables to override the provider:

   * KDEVOPS_VAGRANT_PROVIDER

 You are responsible for having a pretty recent system with some fresh libvirt, or virtualbox installed.
-For instance, a virtualbox which supports nvme.
+You are encouraged to use the latest release for your OS and preferably a rolling Linux distribution release.
+A virtualbox which supports nvme is required.

+To ramp up your guests with vagrant:

 ```bash
 make deps